phiggins42/has.js/README.md

 ## As a Dependency Plugin

-has.js can also be used as a dependency plugin loader in AMD module loaders.
+has.js can also be used as a dependency loader plugin for AMD module loaders.
 This allows you to conditionally load modules based on available features.
 The syntax for feature-dependent modules is based on the JavaScript ternary operator: